mrdehate/homeassistant-config/readme.md

 * [QuietCool Whole House Fan](https://quietcoolsystems.com/) (plugged into a GE in-wall smart outlet in the attic)
 * [Biddeford Electric Mattress Heating Pad](https://amzn.to/2TtzDmu) (5902-908221-100)
   * Note on this, most electric heating pads are digital, which means they don't turn on automatically when power is applied.
 This one in particular still has a physical switch and dial, which is great.
-* Lepai Class-D Amplifiers (LP-2020A & similar), and a hodgepodge of mostly low-end PC speakers/subs
+* Lepai Class-D Amplifiers (LP-2020A & similar), and a hodgepodge of mostly low-end PC speakers/subs connected to the Chromecast Audios
-* Disco Ball
+* Disco Ball and pinspot!

+## Retired Devices
+These are devices that I have removed from my automation setup for one reason or the other.
+* Raspberry Pi 3
+  * Worked well, but super slow.
+Also I've lost *so* many SD cards in various other projects, I got scared.
+* Lutron Caseta lights
+  * Nothing particularly bad to say about these, just wasn't excited about another hub involved in my setup.
+Well, that and the wall buttons are less friendly for just whacking with your hand than the rocker switches are.
+If my house didn't have neutral wires, this is what I'd be doing for sure.
+* Monoprice Door/Window sensors
+  * The Xiaomi ones are cheaper and work better.
+Totally worth getting the Conbee stick just for these.
+* SmartThings
+  * My home automation journey started with SmartThings.
+My experience there was good, but it's limiting for sure.

 ## Notable Automations